Redditor008/PROJECT.SOMNARAK-WIKI/RULE-TO-FOLLOW.md

 git diff --check
 ```

-For website-wide chrome changes, also serve `docs/` locally and verify all 197 HTML routes return HTTP 200.
-Perform visual review at desktop and mobile widths when browser tooling is available.
+For website-wide chrome changes, also serve `docs/` locally and confirm all 197 HTML routes return HTTP 200, and visually review desktop + mobile widths when browser tooling is available.

 Do not merge known failures.
 Do not hide failed checks.
 Do not report local validation as live-site verification.